jmgurvitch/art-of-data/center_and_variability.md

 2. What information does a violin plot provide that a box plot doesn't?

    A violin plot accurately reflects distribution/concentration of data.
-Here is [a good animation](https://blog.bioturing.com/2018/05/16/5-reasons-you-should-use-a-violin-graph/).
+Here's [a good animation](https://blog.bioturing.com/2018/05/16/5-reasons-you-should-use-a-violin-graph/) (the first graphic).

 3. When would we want to use a violin plot over a box plot?